 - Annual fee

 Many of the other best rewards cards are ideally used to earn points and miles that you can redeem for stays or flights, but The Hyatt credit card's best feature are its signing and continuing bonuses.
 While the card has a $75 annual fee, the signing and continuing bonuses can more than make up for the fees.
-The 2 free nights offered by the signing bonus can be worth the equivalent of hundreds of dollars in savings, depending on the property you choose.
-The most expensive rooms we've seen are more than $500 a night.
+The 40,000 offered by the signing bonus can be worth the equivalent of hundreds of dollars in savings, depending on how you use them.
+To qualify for the bonus, you need to spend at least $2,000 on purchases within the first 3 months.
 Plus, each year cardholders will also receive an additional free night, though these stays are limited to category 1 - 4 hotels.

 Beyond the bonuses, The Hyatt card also has pretty competitive spending awards.
 Like many of the other top hotel cards, Hyatt points tend to be a little more valuable per point than airline or generic awards.
 While the value can vary significantly, the points earned with the card can be worth as much as 2 cents each.
 Based on the cards earning structure this means that you can get up to 2 - 6% rewards rate through using to the card.

 With the value of the signing bonus, consumers that may be looking for a way to pay for an upcoming trip might consider getting the card simply to earn those free stays.
 At $2,000 in spending it's quite the bargain considering the cash value that some hotel nights can cost.
 In the long run however the Hyatt card is most suited for consumers that see staying at these properties as a consistent part of their travel plans.

 How does it do as an everyday card?